wp-plugins/wp-symposium-toolbar/readme.txt

 = In a nutshell =
 When I began this project, I was aiming at primarily providing WP Symposium sites with a little more functionality.
 I needed to ensure WP Symposium is actually activated, and what was initially a safeguard eventually became a feature : WP Symposium Toolbar can function as a stand alone plugin as well as integrate with WP Symposium.
 Looking at the result, I'd like to stress that the scope of the generic options of this plugin by far exceeds those dedicated to WP Symposium sites solely...

 Brand the Toolbar: put your logo over your menu at your colours.
 Gather personal information in one place: in the top right corner of the Toolbar, leaving room in the site for its actual content.
 Determine which information will be displayed in the Toolbar to each role of your site: hide unneeded information to your members, and eventually hide the backend of the site.
-Flexibility in providing navigation from the Toolbar via per role access to custom menus: great for membership sites where you want to have control over who can access which parts of your site, or to welcome your non-logged-in members with a custom Howdy message and login menu, etc.  Multisite compatible: each site of your network can have individual navigation, or your network can function as though it is one big site, sharing the same links.
+Flexibility in providing navigation from the Toolbar via per role access to custom menus: great for membership sites where you want to have control over who can access which parts of your site, or to welcome your non-logged-in members with a custom Howdy message and login menu.
+Multisite compatible: each site of your network can have individual navigation, or your network can function as though it is one big site, sharing the same links.
 And on top of all this, style the Toolbar beyond the limits of your imagination: colours, gradients, shadow, fonts can all be changed from the Styles settings page, which by the way has a nice preview mode for you to play with the styling before actually saving...

 You are no longer bound to showing to your members information you don't want them to see.
 You are no longer bound to using just a theme navbar for navigating your site, or network of sites.
 You are no longer bound to displaying that dark bar that doesn't fit with the overall look of your site.
 You are no longer bound to configuring several plugins to make the Toolbar at your wishes.